akinsteph/akinsteph/README.md

 Stephen (pronounced Ste-f-in) is an experienced Fullstack web developer with in-depth knowledge of various technologies and tools.
 He is looking for opportunities in Software Engineering with a preference for Frontend development, Backend development, or Full-stack development.
 He loves to network and connect with people from walks of life.
 He is passionate about computer science; he believes he can use his technical skills to impact this world significantly.
 Proficient: JavaScript, PHP, SQL, WordPress, Drupal, OpenCart, ReactJS, TailwindCSS, Bootstrap, HTML/CSS NodeJs, MongoDB.
 Familiar: with Jira, Miro and even prototyping softwares like Figma, Invision and Adobe XD.

 * 🌍  I'm based in Lagos, Nigeria
-* 🖥️  See my portfolio at [akinolastephen.com](http://akinolastephen.com)
+* 🖥️  See my portfolio at [stephenakinola.me](http://stephenakinola.me)
 * ✉️  You can contact me at [iamakinolastephen@gmail.com](mailto:iamakinolastephen@gmail.com)
 * 🚀  I'm currently working on [UWC - United World Colleges website]
 * 🧠  I'm learning System Architecture Principles, Data Structure and Algorithms/React/Cloud Engineering
-* 🤝  I'm open to collaborating on PHP/WordPress customisation projects for Large, medium and small scale business with special needs
+* 🤝  I'm open to collaborating on projects for Large, medium and small scale products meeting special needs
 * 😄  Pronouns: He/Him
 * ⚡  Fun fact: I enjoying cook as much as I enjoy eating

 ### Skills